Causally-Guided Pairwise Transformer -- Towards Foundational Digital Twins in Process Industry: : Causally-Guided Pairwise Transformer - Towards Foundational Digital Twins

+\textbf{2.
+Pairwise Interaction Modeling (CD):} This stage models how information from a set of causal parents, indexed by $\mathcal{J}$, is mixed with that of the target variable $C_i$.
+The core CD mechanism is a parameter-shared pairwise CD mixing module.
+It computes an interaction vector for each pair, $\vect{I}(i, j)$, by applying a feed-forward network (FFN) to the concatenation (denoted as $[\cdot, \cdot]$) of the target and parent latent vectors. \textbf{3.
+Additive Aggregation and Prediction:} The individual interaction vectors, $\vect{I}(i, j)$, from all causal parents are aggregated via summation, denoted as $\vect{z}_\text{int}$ in Fig.~\ref{fig:cgpt_architecture}.
+This total interaction component is then additively combined with the target's original latent vector $\vect{z}_i$ to form the final representation, $\vect{z}'_i$.
+The entire process is captured in a single end-to-end model:

-Crucially, the entire model is trained end-to-end with a single loss function (e.g., MSE) on the final prediction $\hat{\vect{y}}^{(i)}_{\text{final}}$.
-The decomposition is therefore learned implicitly as a result of the architectural separation of the information flows, rather than through explicit loss terms on the individual base and influence components.
+We use a simple summing operator to aggregate these individual mixed vectors.
+While this approach is straightforward and effective, more advanced concepts may be explored, such as learnable channel reconciliation strategies or more advanced mixing layers like pairwise cross-attention (see Sec.~\ref{sec:futurework}).
+Crucially, the entire model is trained end-to-end using a single loss function (e.g., MSE) on the final forecast $\hat{y}_i$.
+The decomposition is therefore learned implicitly through the architectural separation of information flows.